joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

   repository at anytime, which makes it an ideal place to host a master version of shared repositories.
 Many companies use GitHub in just that way.

-  Here at Zipfian, we have our curriculum in git repositories hosted on GitHub.
+  Here at Galvanize, we have our curriculum in git repositories hosted on GitHub.
   You'll be viewing, cloning, and forking those repositories quite a bit.

 * Anaconda Python and Packages